How to Treat Rotator Cuff Pain and Injuries

 Rotator Cuff Injury Symptoms

 No matter how minor the pain is, the location of the pain should compel you to seek out the advice of your family doctor.
 As I stated before, a wrong self-diagnosis can lead to more serious complications.
-Not addressing the pain, if it persists for more than a couple of days, can actually cause more severe damage to the rotator cuff.
+Not addressing the pain, if it persists for more than a couple of days, can actually cause more severe damage to the area.
 Tendons are tough but can only take so much strain.
 Weakened tendons that are already exhibiting the symptoms of tendinitis can tear and cause immobility of the arm and shoulder.

-Most rotator cuff injuries are the result of chronic issues which develop over a period of time through neglecting or ignoring the pain.
+Most cuff injuries are the result of chronic issues which develop over a period of time through neglecting or ignoring the pain.
 Acute issues are those that are sudden and usually caused by some sort of trauma.

-The symptoms of chronic rotator cuff injuries are more subtle, which is why many people neglect or ignore them until the pain is too severe.
+The symptoms of chronic injuries are more subtle, which is why many people neglect or ignore them until the pain is too severe.
 Some symptoms include intermittent pain, atrophy or weakness of the shoulder muscle, crackling when moving the shoulder or at rest, and severe pain in the shoulder when trying to sleep.

 Have You Suffered from Rotator Cuff Pain?
 If So, What Was Your Approach?